sgarg5858/MongoDB/README.md

 $expr

-When we want to search documents based on some condition based on fields of document fields will be of one document
+When we want to search documents based on some condition based on fields of document and fields will be of one document

 db.pages.insertMany([ {total:4,want:8},{total:34,want:23},{total:6,want:3},{total:9,want:10}])